In what might come as a bit of a shock to you, I didn’t like gin until recently.

 But then I got to know gin a little better.
 Some of the loveliest women around were extolling the virtues of this tingy tangy drink; I was intrigued at the combinations of mixers (my favourites are Fentimans and of course, Fever-Tree) and to be honest, the bottles are just so pretty.
 I’ve since discovered the complexities in the different varieties of gin can be quite mind-blowing, and it’s lovely to sip on this refreshing and tasty drink as an alternative to the somewhat heavier glass of wine.

 So now I will happily order a glass of Hendricks with cucumber on a (rare) night out, or request an afternoon Gin Fizz (YUM) on holiday.
-And, when I’m at home, I do love to experiment with my own collection come cocktail hour.
+And, when I’m at home, I do love to search for the best gin recipes and experiment with my own collection come cocktail hour.
 Gin O’Clock, indeed.

 Here are three of my favourite ways to drink gin inspired by three brilliant women in my life.
 I raise a little glass to each of them each time I mix their respective drinks, and what better way to pay tribute to them than with gin?